MartinGbz/NameDayToken/README.md

 Tests run on other networks will fail because the ENS owner addresses specified in the tests are only valid on the Sepolia test network.

-I use "martinToken" as example in the tests because I ([0xMartinGbz](https://twitter.com/0xMartinGbz)) personnaly own all the ENSs specified in them.
+I use "martinToken" as example in the tests because I ([0xMartinGbz](https://twitter.com/0xMartinGbz)) personnaly own all the Sepolia ENSs specified in them.
 This ensures that the tests will always work, as nobody can change the addresses resolution and then cause test issues.

+# Important notes

+⚠️ Subdomains are not supported for now.

 # Disclaimers